 KPI

-Key Performance Indicators (KPIs) are measurable metrics that can be used to assess the success of your digital signage performance.
+Key Performance Indicators (KPIs) are measurable metrics that can be used to assess the success of your Digital Signage performance.
 Such metrics typically include viewer engagement, based on dwell time and interaction rates, and content effectiveness, based on click-through rates and audience demographics.
-KPIs enable you to evaluate your digital signage Return on Investment (ROI).
+KPIs enable you to evaluate your Digital Signage Return on Investment (ROI).

 Narrowcasting